artempyanykh/data-zero-to-cloud/slides/slides.md

 1. Cloud Storage is around $26 per TB/month.
 2. Querying BigQuery is $5 per TB (first 1TB is free).
-3. Compute engine costs $0.94/hr for 16CPU 104GB RAM machine or around $100/mo if cooked properly[^4].
+3. Computing costs ~$1.25/hr for 16CPU 100GB RAM or around $130/mo if cooked properly[^5].

-[^4]: Assuming that machine is ETL'ing for 3.5 hours a day on avg.
-The price can be cut x4 using preemptible instances.
+[^5]: Assuming that ETL is continuously running for 3.5 hours a day on avg.

----

-# [fit] There's a drawback:
-# BigQuery pricing
-# [fit] is **unpredictable**

----

-* Loading data to BQ is free.
-* But then BQ manages query plans on its own, and it's hard to tell how much data will be scanned in advance.

 ---